forestgrape/coronavirus/5_epidemiological/transmission.md

 [in work, March 2020]

 In humid and warm temperature environments (above 30 degrees), the death numbers increase less steep.
 [Chan](#chan) shows that warm temperatures of 33 Celsius and high relative don't yield a much faster rate of inactivation; temperatures over 38 degrees do induce a much faster inactivation.
 A possible explanations why in humid conditions around 33 degrees there less super-spreading events observed are:
-  * In warm climate zones good ventilation is easy and in settings with air-conditioner usage super spreading is likely.
+  * In warm climate zones good ventilation is easy but settings with air-conditioner usage enable super spreading.
   * In humid environments, organic particles act as condensation nuclei and therefore loose their dry form.
 So viruses "find" themselves within growing droplets, which fall to the ground or get absorbed in the upper respiratory tract causing less virulent diseases.

 ### Metaphor and Measures